MUSC Student Handbook

 Topics in the History of the Health Sciences IP 732

-This interprofessional, interdisciplinary course is open to students in all colleges.
+This one-credit interprofessional, interdisciplinary course is open to students in all colleges.
 Students attend lectures by scholars on a range of topics including history of cardiac surgery, pharmacy, and nursing as well as more unique topics such as birth defects in pre-Columbian art.
 The class meets weekly during the spring semester and is limited to the first 25 applicants.
-This is a 1-credit class, however, students who wish to get 2.5 credits for the class may write and receive a passing grade on a 5-page (1,250 word) research paper on some topic relating to the history of the health sciences.

 For those students who are looking to expand their academic explorations, the Waring Historical Library offers a senior rotation elective which enables students to examine in depth an aspect of the history of the health sciences.